venkateshshruthi/AED_Final_Project/README.md

 # Easy Street Welfare Organization

-**Problem Statement**
+**Problem Statement** <br />
 The absence of a well-organized health care system is to blame for the declining health of the derelict in many nations.
 People who are orphaned or vagrants are at a disproportionately greater risk for both acute and chronic illnesses, especially when struck by natural/man-made calamities.

-**Solution**
+**Solution** <br />
 We have attempted to coordinate hospitals, citizen committees, and fundraising organizations to make health treatment for these people (who are also unlikely to have insurance cards) more accessible.
-Our approach was to set up a interrelated financial and assistance framework to pay for their medical costs. __
+Our approach was to set up a interrelated financial and assistance framework to pay for their medical costs. <br />
 Also, the hospital assists in treating the condition determined based on the severity decided by various healthcare organizations.

-**Team and contribution**
+**Team and contribution** <br />
 Yashwant Pokala (002769438) - Health Camp Enterprise <br />
 Shruthi Venkatesh (002766657) - Hospital Enterprise <br />
 Samhitha Mereddy (002796140) - Event Enterprise <br />
-Combined efforts - Media enterprise, tying the components together, bug fixes throughout the project
+Combined efforts - Media enterprise, tying the components together, bug fixes throughout the project <br />

 **ObjectModel**